The Empty Nest

 If that were not enough, we had to revert back to ‘kid-proofing’ our house before visits: securing cabinet doors, cleaning supplies, moving the landline portable phone off the low table, putting the wood stove pokers in a place where a curious toddler can’t get to them.
 We have to prep the house before the grandkids arrive and re-position everything after they leave.

 And just when we thought we might not have a minivan for the first time in 25 years, we find ourselves grateful we didn’t get rid of the one we still have.
-We also fooled ourselves thinking we would put less miles on our cars without multiple weekend soccer tournaments, but find that trips to grandkids in different states easily make up the difference.
+We also fooled ourselves thinking we would put fewer miles on our cars without multiple weekend soccer tournaments, but find that trips to grandkids in different states easily make up the difference.
 Those relaxing, quiet weekends are fewer now, offset by these road trips and family events.

 So, yes, we had good intentions of upgrading and renovating our home and we have made and some progress in that area, but we are also realizing that we still want it to be a comfortable place where kids and grandkids can have fun and be themselves.